 However, a person can enjoy the benefits of roaming like at home as long as they “have their data usage within reasonable limits”.
 This especially applies to people who have unlimited mobile data or very cheap mobile data at home, and their operator may apply a safeguard (fair use) limit on data use while roaming.
 If so, the operator will have to inform the customer in advance about such a limit and alert them when they reach it.

-The new, updated version of the RLAH regulation will be set in force in July 2022 and will be valid at least until Summer 2032.
+The new, updated version of the RLAH regulation will be set into force in July 2022 and will be valid at least until Summer 2032.
 The new regulation will present some changes:

 First, all consumers will have access to the same services abroad in the EU as at home, including the same network speed and the quality of the roaming services.
 This means that if a consumer uses 4G connectivity at home, they should not be automatically switched to 3G while roaming, as long as 4G is available at the same time.
 This change is especially important since the “legacy networks” 2G and 3G are experiencing phase-outs around the world.